 |Adam D Marsh|

-Morphology and evolutionary history of sauropodomorph and early saurischian dinosaurs.
-Stratigraphy of the Glen Canyon Group of Arizona and New Mexico.
-Geochemical dating techniques.
-Actinide mineral crystal chemistry.
+Anatomy and evolutionary history of early saurischian dinosaurs.
+Stratigraphy and geochronology of the Glen Canyon Group of the Colorado Plateau.

 |Michael T O'connor|